hkjels/t.vim/Readme.md

-# t.vim - Work in progress
+# ntask.vim - Work in progress

-Integrates "t" with vim, making task-management even more rapid
+__Integrates "ntask" with vim, making task-management even more rapid__

 ### Installation